arXiv/accessibility2024/source/alt-descriptions.md

 #Forum Q&A Topic A
-## Digging deeper into image descriptions for scientific papers.
+## Digging deeper into image descriptions for scientific content.

 ![Logo for the arXiv forum](../../assets/arxiv-lockup-forum-bgcolor.png){.mkd-img-right .mkd-border alt='logo for the arXiv forum' role="presentation"}
-This session will dig into the critical importance of alt text and descriptions for complex scientific images.
-We know we will not have time during the forum to discuss everything of interest.
-Please use the [discussion](#discussion) at the bottom of the page to continue the conversation related to descriptions of visualizations in research.
+This session will dig into the critical importance of alt text and descriptions for complex images in scientific papers.
+We know we will not have time during the forum to discuss everything of interest, please use the [discussion](#discussion) at the bottom of the page to continue the conversation.

 ## Session Materials
 - [Live note-taking document](https://docs.google.com/document/d/1CqU1TlVG1AG8jwocjjwG3VD8zu-AsWHRFwa7Wk7smGI/edit?usp=sharing)